rickwear/GettingAndCleaningData/README.md

 ##Running The Script

-Before you run_analysis.R you will need to set the path of the working directory to your local parent directory containing the _UCI HAR Dataset_ directory on your system.
+Before you exceute run_analysis.R you will need to set the path of the working directory to your local parent directory containing the _UCI HAR Dataset_ directory on your system.

 ##Project Information